 As shown above, keeping in mind customer engagement when designing an office can lead to creative solutions that elevate your brand and your company.

 #3 Strengthen Brand Identity

 When employees can support and identify with their company’s brand and its values, they perform better and stay longer.
 However, some companies find it hard to communicate their values and ideology.
 An intentionally designed office space can be a great tool to exemplify brand identity and help employees connect to it.

-Infusing brand identity in the office layout is really where things can get creative; take, for instance, the messages plastered on the walls of the Meta offices around the world, the most famous of them being “Move Fast Break Things.”
-Or the Microsoft offices worldwide know to incorporate and display elements from local cultures in their designs.
+Infusing brand identity in the office layout is really where things can get creative; take, for instance, the messages plastered on the walls of the Meta offices around the world, the most famous of them being “Move Fast and Break Things.”
+Or the Microsoft offices worldwide, known for incorporating and displaying elements from local cultures in their designs.

 Office design is increasingly becoming a tool for communication and expression, pointed not only to the world but also to companies’ own employees.

 Design as Wellness, Wellness Through Design